popgemy/remarkable-owl/content/pages/pricing.md

         details: |
           #### Features:

-          *   deploy your new smart contract.
+          *   own website forever
-          *   Choose your own token name.
+          *   free hosting for 2 years
-          *   Choose your symbol token name.
+          *   you can transfer website anytime you want

           <!---->

-          *   have any limits you want for market cap.
+          *   super fast website
-          *   Select the market cap that suits you
+          *   Technical support service is with you 24/7.
           *   100000 CodaCoin Cash back
         highlight: true
         actions: